automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

   2. Select Keyboard
   3. Select Shortcuts
   4. Select Function Keys
-  5. Add all the editors or IDE&#8217;s that need the Fn keys to be displayed by default.<figure class="wp-block-image size-large">
+  5. Add all the editors or IDE's that need the Fn keys to be displayed by default.<figure class="wp-block-image size-large">

 <img loading="lazy" width="750" height="647" src="https://i1.wp.com/automationhacks.blog/wp-content/uploads/2019/10/image-13.png?resize=750%2C647&#038;ssl=1" alt="" class="wp-image-400" data-recalc-dims="1" /> </figure>

 ### Switching Esc to Caps lock

-I use vim bindings in most of the IDE&#8217;s or Editors that I use on a day to day basis.
+I use vim bindings in most of the IDE's or Editors that I use on a day to day basis.

 As such **Esc** becomes a crucial key to press all day long to switch between Insert and Command mode.
 Having your pinky finger do this job is awfully straining and inefficient in the interest of time.